travisgoodspeed/md380tools/README.md

 ##Supported Hardware##

 The patched firmware is known to work on the following devices:

-* Tytera/TYT MD380 (old vocoder)
+* The "D"-Version (NoGPS) for radios **without GPS**
-* Tytera/TYT MD380 (new vocoder)
+  * Tytera/TYT MD380
-* Tytera/TYT MD390 (new vocoder, no gps)
+  * Tytera/TYT MD390
   * Retevis RT3

+* The "S"-Version (GPS) for radios **with GPS**
+  * Tytera/TYT MD380
+  * Tytera/TYT MD390

+Both types of vocoder (old and new vocoder radios) are supported.

+The DMR MARC user's database required a 16 MByte SPI Flash memory chip.
+In some VHF Radios is only an 1 MByte SPI Flash installed.

 ##Specifications:##